hni/dbtvault-bigquery-demo/README.md

 ### dbt models for dbtvault BigQuery Demonstration

 This is a downloadable example dbt project using [dbtvault-bigquery](https://github.com/hni/dbtvault-bigquery), a fork of [dbtvault](https://github.com/Datavault-UK/dbtvault), to create a Data Vault 2.0 Data Warehouse in BigQuery based on the TPC-H dataset.
+The demo is based on https://dbtvault.readthedocs.io/en/latest/worked_example/we_worked_example/.

 ---